wri/gfw_forest_loss_geotrellis/README.md

 ### Annual Update minimal

 This analysis follows the same methodology as the annual update analysis above, just with fewer intersecting layers.
-It is used to compute statistics for the GFW country and user dashboards.
+It is used to compute statistics for the GFW country and user dashboards, including carbon flux outputs (emissions, removals, net flux).

 Supported input features are